dart-lang/sdk/pkg/js/README.md

 wrap the Dart function using `allowInterop()` or `allowInteropCaptureThis()`.

 **Warning:** Although dart2js requires `allowInterop()`, dartdevc does not.
-[PENDING: link to more info.
-This happens because dartdevc uses JavaScript calling semantics by default.]

 To make a Dart function callable from JavaScript _by name_, use a setter annotated with `@JS()`.